itpp-labs/misc-addons/web_website/README.rst

   websites at the same time by using different browser tabs.
 It also fixes problem of using superuser's configuration when ``sudo()`` is used.

+* TODO: Since odoo 12, there is another switcher at ``[[ Website ]] >> Dashboard`` menu.
+It has to be syncronized with the switcher of this module, i.e. hide default one and use value of this module switcher.

 Credits
 =======